KalyanasGitRepo/PegaOnKubernetes/README.md

           e.
 Tags images
           f.
 Login into your private Docker Registry.
           g.
 Pushes the tagged images into your private Docker registry

+ ### Pepare Values for Pega Helm Charts

+ 12. Run the script ".\Scripts\5.
+Pepare Values for Pega Helm Charts.ps1".
+This scripts performs the following tasks.

+          a.
+Add the Pega repository to your Helm installation.
+          b.
+Get latest values-minimal.yaml

+ 13. Conigure values-minimal.yaml file.
+You can make use of sample cofiguration (properly configured and it works) from ".\Configuration\values-minimal.yaml".